damiaanr/gtnc/README.md

 # Google Translations from NewsCrawl (GTNC)
 This repository contains (1) a *many-to-one* dataset of original texts in 50 source languages and their corresponding translations into English using a recent version of Google Translate, and (2) the Python code that was used to generate it.
+The corresponding paper is accepted to appear at the SIGTYP workshop, co-located with EACL'24, in Malta.

 ## 1. About the dataset: use the data we generated!
 The dataset can be found in the `output` folder in this directory.
 The dataset contains two folders: